-The Proposed FY's 2018-2023 Capital Improvements Program includes an estimated total program of $3.3 billion, approximately $1.1 billion less than the FY's 2017-2022 Adopted CIP.
-Estimated expenditures in the Six-Year program period are approximately $1.9 billion, $130 million less than the previous CIP.
-Expenditures for FY'18 are estimated at $488.4 million.
-Read more on the Proposed FY’s 2018-2023 CIP document.
+The Proposed FYs 2022-2027 Capital Improvements Program includes an estimated combined total program of $5.7 billion, approximately $138 million greater than the Adopted FYs 2021-2026 CIP.
+Estimated combined expenditures in the six-year program period are approximately $3.9 billion, $201 million greater than the previous CIP.
+Expenditures for FY'22 are estimated at $733.2 million for the combined program, $118.2 million greater than the previous CIP.
+Read more on the Proposed FYs 2022-2027 CIP document.

-The Adopted FY's 2017-2022 Capital Improvements Program includes an estimated total program of $4.4 billion, approximately $201 million greater than the FY's 2016-2021 Adopted CIP.
-Estimated expenditures in the Six-Year program period are approximately $2.0 billion, $60 million less than the previous CIP.
-Expenditures for FY'17 are estimated at $498.0 million.
-Read more on the Adopted FY’s 2017-2022 CIP document.
+The Adopted FYs 2021-2026 Capital Improvements Program includes an estimated combined total program of $5.5 billion.
+Estimated combined expenditures in the six-year program period are approximately $3.7 billion.
+Expenditures for FY'21 are estimated at $615.0 million for the combined program.
+Read more on the Adopted FY’s 2021-2026 CIP document.

-Maryland State Law requires that WSSC prepare capital and operating budgets each fiscal year.
+Maryland State Law requires that WSSC Water prepare capital and operating budgets each fiscal year.
 Each Budget shows funding and staff requirements, organizational components, and program and fund sources.

 The budget process begins with submission of requests by all organizational units following the guidance provided by the General Manager.
 Management reviews these requests before the General Manager presents his recommendations to the Commissioners.
 The Commissioners review the budget and make recommendations before approving a proposed budget document for public hearing.
 A proposed budget document must be available to the public before January 15.
-Hearings on the WSSC budget are held in each county before February 15.
-WSSC considers comments and testimony given at the public hearings before the Proposed Budget is transmitted to the counties.
+Hearings on the WSSC Water budget are held in each county before February 15.
+WSSC Water considers comments and testimony given at the public hearings before the Proposed Budget is transmitted to the counties.

-State law requires WSSC to transmit its proposed budget to the counties on or before March 1 of each year.
+State law requires WSSC Water to transmit its proposed budget to the counties on or before March 1 of each year.
 The County Councils and County Executives and their staffs review the budget and make recommendations.
 Both counties must approve any amendments to the budget on or before June 1.
-Once the counties' actions have been received, WSSC adopts an Approved Budget and sets the levels for charges, fees, and taxes to finance approved expenditures.
+Once the counties' actions have been received, WSSC Water adopts an Approved Budget and sets the levels for charges, fees, and taxes to finance approved expenditures.
 The Approved Budget takes effect on July 1.

 Once the budget is adopted, total expenditures may not exceed the final total approved budget without an approved budget supplement.
 Budget supplements must be approved by the Montgomery and Prince George's County Councils, and are transmitted to them through their respective County Executives.

-Maryland State Law requires that WSSC prepare a six-year Capital Improvements Program for major water and sanitary sewerage facilities and transmit it to the County Council and the County Executive of Montgomery County and the County Executive of Prince George's County before October 1 each year.
+Maryland State Law requires that WSSC Water prepare a six-year Capital Improvements Program for major water and sanitary sewerage facilities and transmit it to the County Council and the County Executive of Montgomery County and the County Executive of Prince George's County before October 1 each year.
 The Commission, where required by the two County Councils' final action on the program, must revise the same and then prior to the commencement of the first fiscal year of the six-year program, adopt the Capital Improvements Program.